Sour Cream Pound Cake Recipe

 - 1/4 cup sour cream ** see notes for substitution

-- Preheat your oven to 350°F. Prepare a 9×5 inch or 8×4 inch loaf pan by greasing with unsalted butter and dusting with a light layer of flour.
+- Preheat your oven to 350°F. Prepare a 9×5 inch or 8×4 inch loaf pan by greasing and lining with a piece of parchment paper.
 Set aside. *** (see notes)

 - In a medium sized bowl, combine your flour, baking powder, and salt.
 Whisk to combine, and set aside to work on the wet ingredients.